rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 </VirtualHost>
 ```

 What this says is to send any regular web request to the `https` configuration instead.
 The apache "Redirect" option shown is temporary.
-When testing is complete and you can see that the site is running as expected, you can change this to "Redirect permanent".
+When testing is complete and you can see that the site is running as expected, you can change this to "Redirect permanent."

 A permanent redirect will teach the search engines, and soon any traffic to your site that comes from search engines will go only to port 443 (`https`) without hitting port 80 (`http`) first.